wnotermans/PC-Setup/README.md

 $env:EZA_CONFIG_DIR = "$env:USERPROFILE\.config\eza"
 ```

 The additional arguments are how I like them best, these can of course be changed.
-To edit the [theme](https://github.com/eza-community/eza-themes), create the folder `\.config\eza` in `$env:USERPROFILE` if it doesn't exist yet, and place a `theme.yml` inside of it.
-I use the [Catppuccin](dotfiles/catppuccin.yml) theme.
+I use the [Catppuccin](dotfiles/eza/catppuccin.yml) theme.

 > [!CAUTION]
 > The filename needs to be `theme.yml`, otherwise the theme will not work.
 You will thus need to change the filename of the themes you find [here](https://github.com/eza-community/eza-themes).